 You certainly can receive additional charges of Recklessly Endangering in a child is in the vehicle.
 It generally matters on how the driving was, and how impaired the driver was.
 Having a child in the car can also make someone ineligible for Diversion in Oregon which makes the punishment...Read more »

 This is a great question!
 The crime of 'false swearing' or 'attempted felon in possession of a firearm' could have both occurred in this factual scenario.
-It's important to speak with a knowledgeable gun rights lawyer about the possible ramifications of this type of crime and the possible routes...Read more »
+It's important to speak with a knowledgeable gun rights lawyer about the possible ramifications of this type of crime...Read more »

 You can only get a CHL under Oregon law if you have expunged those old felonies, or had a statutory restoration under ORS 166.274.
 Either of those options would restore your rights and allow you to obtain a CHL.
 Speak with a knowledgeable attorney about the process to get started.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.

 The use of this website to ask questions or receive answers does not create an attorney–client relationship between you and Justia, or between you and any attorney who receives your information or responds to your questions, nor is it intended to create such a relationship.
 Additionally, no responses on this forum constitute legal advice, which must be tailored to the specific circumstances of each case.
 You should not act upon information provided in Justia Ask a Lawyer without seeking professional counsel from an attorney admitted or authorized to practice in your jurisdiction.
 Justia assumes no responsibility to any person who relies on information contained on or received through this site and disclaims all liability in respect to such information.